AdobeDocs/experience-platform.en/help/xdm/api/replace-resource.md

 # Replace a resource

-The Schema Registry allows you to replace an entire resource through a PUT operation.
+The [!DNL Schema Registry] allows you to replace an entire resource through a PUT operation.
 This operation essentially re-writes the resource, therefore the request body must include all of the fields that would be required when creating a new resource using a POST request.

 This method is especially useful if you want to update a lot of information in the resource at once.